makefinks/speak-to-llm/README.md

 # speak-to-llm

-Speak-to-llm is a straightforward tool that lets you chat with Large Language Models through the terminal featuring low latency Text-To-Speech powered by OpenAI.
-It supports all models available on Ollama, including the latest ones like Llama3 and Phi-3
+Speak-to-llm is a straightforward tool that lets you chat with Large Language Models through the terminal featuring low latency Text-To-Speech powered by OpenAI and ElevenLabs It supports all models available on Ollama, including the latest ones like Llama3 and Phi-3.
 <hr>

 ## Demo 🤖